-In addition to the daily Lab Exercises, there are Two Project Assignments. which involve less specific instructions and more research on your part.
+In addition to the daily Lab Exercises, there are Two Project Assignments, which involve less specific instructions and more research on your part.
 They will be graded on the quality of work and evidence of care that went into their completion, in addition to their completeness.
-Their descriptions and due dates can be found in the Course Schedule.
+Their descriptions and due dates will be given to you during the semester.

 Projects Assignments should be turned in at the beginning of class on due dates.
-A penalty will be assessed for late assignments.
-Projects turned in after its due date are late.
-A half lower grade will be given for an assignment if it is turned in at the next class after the due date and each week thereafter.
+A penalty will be assessed for projects turned in late.
+Projects turned in after the due date are late.
+A half lower grade will be given for the assignment if it is turned in at the next class after the due date and each week thereafter.
 (It is your responsibility to be sure you have the assignment and the assignment is turned in on time.)
 Minimum credit will be given for assignments late by more than two class periods after the due date, to distinguish them from those never submitted.